aerickt/lapwing-for-beginners/src/Chapter-15.md

 1. No prefixes, suffixes, or compound words are available to use.

-2. We must start each stroke with with a consonant.
-The first stroke should therefore contain the first consonant and vowel: lu/dicrous.
+2. Since the second stroke must start with a consonant, the first stroke can only contain the first consonant and vowel: lu/dicrous.

 3. There are two ways of splitting the rest of the word: lu/dic/rous and lu/di/crous.